← Back to Articles

 • Harder to sustain socially

-Who it's for: People seeking faster metabolic reset or those with established insulin resistance.
-Not necessary for most people—TRF provides similar benefits with better sustainability.
+Who it's for: People seeking faster weight loss or deeper metabolic resets.
+Not necessary—TRF provides similar benefits with better sustainability.

 5:2 Protocol